Ryderevan/ML_RPi_Truck/README.md

 # ML_RPi_Truck
-Training an ML model to drive a radio control truck with customer RPi hardware
+Training an ML model to drive a radio control truck with custom RPi hardware